- Home

 Read about common side effects and how they are managed.

-You will have regular check-ups with your doctor, blood tests and different types of scans to see whether the cancer has responded to treatment.
+You will have regular check-ups with your doctor, blood tests and different types of scans to see whether the cancer has responded to treatment with targeted therapy.

-A good response from targeted therapy will make a cancer that can be seen on a scan shrink or even disappear completely.
+A good response from targeted therapy will make a cancer shrink or even disappear completely from scans.

 In some cases, the cancer remains stable, which means it doesn’t grow in size on scans, but also does not shrink or disappear.
-People with stable disease can live for many years and have a good quality of life.
+People with stable disease can live for a long time and have a good quality of life.

 More resources